aaroneast1/slack-notifications/README.md

-# Example project on how to setup notifications in Slack for CI
+# How-to project to setup notifications in Slack for CI

 This is an example project of how to setup a basic app and push notifications to set app.